UffizziCloud/uffizzi-cluster-operator/README.md

 ## Development

-To install the CRD for EphemeralCluster and run the operator locally, use the following command:
+To install the CRD for UffizziCluster and run the operator locally, use the following command:

 ```azure
 make install && make run